Road Traffic

 notice” means a notice in a form authorized by the Minister for Infrastructure

-stating that the prescribed excess charge is payable and the time and manner in
+stating that the prescribed excess charge is payable and the time and manner in which it is to be paid;

 “foreign registered